Project-Unison/tf2classic-docker/README.md

 Note: this container can run bash if no args are passed or if `bash` is passed in the startup options.

 ### How to use
 Due to trouble with Docker Desktop, we use [GitHub Docker Packages](https://github.com/features/packages) for automated creation.
+To allow anyone to join your server, don't forget to expose your port (By default it is 27015 but can be changed) before creating the docker instances.

 Usage:

 ```
-docker run -it ghcr.io/roonmoonlight/srcds-tf2c-debian:bookworm
+docker run -it --expose 27015 ghcr.io/roonmoonlight/srcds-tf2c-debian:bookworm
 ```

 ### Note